We believe that long-term change happens when people who are often separated by society unite to build something together.

 Nicolle (she/ her) is a freelance graphic designer and illustrator with branding and digital design experience in sectors like advertising, healthcare, beauty and wellness.
 She currently focuses on visual identity development projects while participating in illustration campaigns, digital ads, and editorial design projects.

-“We make design decisions every day.
-If we are making decisions on auto-pilot, we might unintentionally reproduce the inequity we seek to disrupt.“
+We make design decisions every day.
+If we make decisions on auto-pilot, we are unintentionally reproducing the same structures and errors that exist today.
+For transformative change, we need to design differently.

 Mission